In this article, we are going to discuss,

 = ($600,000 + $240,000) – $200,000

-Thus, the beginning inventory of Thomas at the accounting period start is $640,000.
+Thus, their beginning inventory of Thomas during the accounting period start is $640,000.

 What is Ending Inventory?